 A skilled and adequately staffed workforce is essential for scaling the adoption of clean buildings upgrades and ensuring quality installations and maintenance that build confidence in the availability and quality of services.
-By supporting training, certifications, and market-aligned skills development, the state can ensure reliable, family-wage career opportunities.
+By supporting training, certifications, and market-aligned skills development, the state can ensure reliable, well-paid career opportunities.

 Partner with community colleges, apprenticeship programs, and existing community-based workforce organizations to recruit and train workers from underserved communities.
 Providing business development assistance and access to training for small and minority owned contractors will ensure all communities share in the economic benefits of the clean buildings transition.